 Provisioned infrastructure

-The Provisioned infrastructure row describes the five infrastructure types that may be required by services.
+The Provisioned infrastructure row describes the five infrastructure device types that are required to consume services.
 In each case there is a fraction (X/Y) that describes:

 • The number of infrastructure devices of each type that are currently in use.
 For example, the number of phone numbers that are currently activated for this occupier.